Retail Inventory Management: Definition & 5 Best Practices

 3. Log Your Product Data

-Any inventory management plan relies on a centralized record of data for every product stocked.
-This makes it easy to access any information needed to complete your inventory management tasks—from reordering costs and department locations to sales tracking.
+Any inventory plan relies on a centralized record of data for every product stocked.
+This makes it easy to access any information needed to complete your store inventory management tasks—from reordering costs and department locations to sales tracking.

 Whatever technology you use—paper logbooks and files, computer spreadsheets, or a POS system—you will need the following product data management procedures: